 **Since US Institutional membership includes membership privileges for a certain number of Professional members (see the Institutional Membership Dues Schedule), purchase of individual Professional Membership is not usually recommended for US residents.
 For questions, contact email@example.com

-An employee of a member institution, with interest or concerns directly related to life safety and property safety on campus, upon certification by the Institutional Representative of the Association, shall be eligible for Associate Membership.
-Associate Members may attend meetings and may work on committees, but shall not be eligible to vote in the Association
+An employee of a member institution with interest or concerns directly related to life safety and property safety on campus shall be eligible for Associate Membership.
+Associate Members may attend meetings and work on committees, but are not eligible to vote in the Association

-An Institutional Member must be in place at an institution before other institutional staff may join as an Associate Member..
+Institutional Membership must be in place before institutional staff may join as an Associate Member.

-An institution of higher education which offers either a degree program or a diploma program, requiring not less than two years of academic credit or a secondary school, not eligible for Institutional Membership such as teaching hospitals that do not have their own in-house security/public safety/law enforcement administrative organization, and senior members of external law enforcement agencies including municipal, state or province, county, regional, and federal agencies shall be eligible for Affiliate Membership.
+An employee of an institution of higher education that does not have its own in-house security/public safety/law enforcement administrative organization, and senior members of external law enforcement agencies including municipal, state or province, county, regional, and federal agencies shall be eligible for Affiliate Membership.

-Supporting Membership - A person who, by reason of vocation, profession, business or civic interest, shares in the concerns and objectives of the Association and desires to demonstrate such support shall be eligible for Supporting Membership.
-This would include individuals offering campus security/public safety/law enforcement related products and services including those persons working on a campus who are compensated by a contract security service or private company.
+Employees of companies offering campus law enforcement products and services, including those persons working on a campus who are compensated by a contract security service or private company.